noahbliss/hardening/README.md

-# hardening
+# Hardening and Quick Reference
-Hardening notes for various systems and services.
+Hardening and quick reference notes for various systems and services.